ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-11-11-comparing-datastream-tool.md

  validate: /usr/sbin/sshd -t -f %s
 ```

 These are the Ansible and Bash snippets present in the datastream files.
-As you can see, a simple
-change can propagate to many different places.
+As you can see, a simple change can propagate to many different places.
 OVAL checks were also changed between these datastream files
 but the tool does not support this kind of comparison at this moment.

 One of the main ideas of this tool is to answer the question:

   * Am I making any undesired changes to the content?

-In such a complex project that involves many aspects, any tool that supports identifying potential problems is
+In such a complex project that involves many aspects,
-worth the investment.
+any tool that supports identifying potential problems is worth the investment.

 ## Integrating with Github Actions

-While this tool can be used locally for comparing two different built datastreams, its full potential
+While this tool can be used locally for comparing two different built datastreams,
-is actually turning it into a service that runs on every Pull Request proposed to the project.
-This way,
+its full potential can be unleashed by turning it into a service that runs on every Pull Request proposed to the project.
-Pull Request reviewers can easily review differences and act upon.
+This way, Pull Request reviewers can easily review differences and act upon.

-Based on this premise, we have introduced a new Github Action Job that runs on a Pull Request, generates two datastream files,
+Based on this premise, we have introduced a new Github Action Job that runs on a Pull Request,
-one from current main branch and one containing the changes proposed by the Pull Request.
-With these two files, it runs the
+generates two datastream files, one from current main branch and one containing the changes proposed by the Pull Request.
-`compare_ds.py` tool producing an output that contains the differences between them.
+With these two files, it runs the `compare_ds.py` tool producing an output that contains the differences between them.
 The job also takes advantage of [Content Test Filtering](https://github.com/mildas/content-test-filtering) tool to detect which product it should build based on what are the changes in the Pull Request similarly as it's described in [SSGTS GH Actions](https://complianceascode.github.io/template/2021/08/27/integrating-ssgts-into-gha.html).

 ### Automatically Posting a Comment on a Pull Request

-Sometimes it can get complicated to find log of test results in Github Actions, so the tool's output is posted as a comment in the original Pull Request and can be reviewed by anyone.
+Sometimes it can get complicated to find log of test results in Github Actions,
+so the tool's output is posted as a comment in the original Pull Request and it can be reviewed by anyone.
 This greatly increases the visibility of the service.

 The following picture is an example of a comment:

 ![Compare DS Output Example](/assets/images/compare_ds_example.png)
+*<center>Example of a comment containing the diff posted by a Github Bot</center>*

 Note: Every time the Pull Request is updated, the comment is replaced with the newest output.

 ## Limitations and Future Work

-There are some limitations on what the `compare_ds.py` can do, OVAL checks are not fully supported and
+There are some limitations on what the `compare_ds.py` can do,
-not all remediation types are supported.
-Recently the tool has been expanded to detect differences in
+OVAL checks are not fully supported and not all remediation types are supported.
+Recently the tool has been expanded to detect differences in CPE changes,
-CPE changes, for example if a pull request restricts a rule to run only on containers, this change would
+for example if a pull request restricts a rule to run only on containers,
-be highlighted by the tool.
+this change would be highlighted by the tool.

-Future updates to the tool should automatically reflect in the Github Actions Job, so if someone implement new
+Future updates to the tool should automatically reflect in the Github Actions Job,
-features they will appear in the comments posted by the service.
+so if someone implements new features they will appear in the comments posted by the service.

-This tool has great potential to help reviewers to speed up the review process and can also be used by developers
+This tool has great potential to help reviewers to speed up the review process
-to spot any mistake or undesired change to the content.
+and it can also be used by developers to spot mistakes or undesired changes to the content.